AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Draft Commission Regulation (EU) as regards maximum residue levels for acetamiprid, aclonifen, deltamethrin, oxathiapiprolin and potassium phosphonates in or on certain products
+Commission Regulation (EU) 2026/876 amending Annex II to Regulation (EC) No 396/2005 as regards maximum residue levels for acetamiprid, aclonifen, deltamethrin, oxathiapiprolin and potassium phosphonates in or on certain products

 What is changing and why?

-The European Union (EU) proposes to raise the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.
-The European Food Safety Authority has concluded that the MRL proposed for cherries is safe for consumers.
+The European Union (EU) has raised the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.
+The European Food Safety Authority has concluded that the new MRL for cherries is safe for consumers.

 In June 2025, the EU raised the MRL for deltamethrin on papayas from 0.1 to 0.2 mg/kg in line with the Codex MRL (CXL) adopted in 2024.